 Whether you like it or not, it’s not summer until someone’s blasted you with a jet of aqua from a water gun.
 They might be designed with kids in mind, but you’re never too old to take part in a water gun fight!

 The question is, which water gun should you choose?
 Which model will most thoroughly soak your friends and foes?
-If you need some help deciding which water gun is best for you (and your kids), you’ve come to the right place.
+From manual to motorized, there are a variety of styles to help you jump into summer fun.

 Let’s take a look at the pros, cons, and prices of the different types of water guns.